DataDog/ensure-ci-success/docs/implementation.md

 Set this step inside a job, inside a dedicated workflow

+- PRO : cleaner if you have lot of workflows
+- CON : will requires an aditional action on retries
+- CON : needs to set an arbitrary `initial-delay-seconds` that may not be trivial

 ## Append at the end of an existing workflow

 If your repo got only one workflow, you can simply add a new job in an existing workflow, an plays with `need` parameter to put it at the end of the workflow.

-* PRO : does not require an `initial-delay-seconds`, as it runs at the very end
+- PRO : does not require an `initial-delay-seconds`, as it runs at the very end
-* PRO : automatically retried
+- PRO : automatically retried
-* CON : Do not forget to add `if: always()`, as if a previous job fails, or the workflow is cancelled, the job is marked as skipped, which won't block the PR
+- CON : Do not forget to add `if: always()` or `if: !cancelled()`, as if a previous job fails, the job is marked as skipped, which won't block the PR.

 ## Mixed